sergei-romanenko/agda-Higman-lemma/README.md

-# Constructive proofs of Higman’s lemma implemented in Agda
+# Constructive proofs of Higman’s lemma formalized in Agda

 ## Folders